 The investment returns by a manager will be compared to appropriate benchmarks.
 If the investment returns of a manager during four (4) consecutive quarters do not exceed the appropriate index net of fees, or if during the last three years the investment returns place the manager in the 75th or lower percentile of an independent universe of peer investment managers, as determined by the Fund's investment consultants, the Fund may place the manager on probation.
 In addition, managers that do not meet the specific performance standards detailed in the section below may be placed on probation.
-The Investment Committee shall have the authority as delegated by the Board of Trustees to place an investment Committee will review and reevaluate any manager on probation at least quarterly with the expectation that managers will not stay on probation for more than one year, unless it is prudent under the then-prevailing circumstances for them to remain on probation.
+The Investment Committee shall have the authority as delegated by the Board of Trustees to place an investment manager on probation or remove such manager from probation.
+The Investment Committee will review and reevaluate any manager on probation at least quarterly with the expectation that managers will not stay on probation for more than one year, unless it is prudent under the then-prevailing circumstances for them to remain on probation.
 The Investment Committee shall notify the Board of any action to place or remove an investment manager from probation at the next regularly scheduled meeting of the Board of Trustees.